-The kind of pairs that we study in this paper were already mentioned by Simpson \cite{simpsonmoduliI}*{p.
-86} and have appeared in the literature sporadically.
+The kind of pairs that we study in this paper were already mentioned by Simpson \cite{simpsonmoduliI}*{p.86} and have appeared in the literature sporadically.
 See, for example the notes \cite{pantev}*{\S 2.2} and the papers of Donagi with Markman \cite{donagimarkman}*{\S 9.3.4} and Gaitsgory \cite{donagigaitsgory}*{\S 17.10}.
-When the vector bundle is a direct sum $V=L_1\oplus L_2$ and $L_1\otimes L_2=K_X$, these objects have been considered by Xie and Yonekura in \cite{xieyonekura}, where they propose the generalized Hitchin's equations as a BPS equation for a certain class of $\mathcal{N}=1$ supersymmetric gauge theories in four dimensions\footnote{The second author thanks Greg Moore for pointing out this work to him.}.
-Twisting by a rank two vector bundle appears also in the work of Hitchin \cite{hitchinnahm} on the Nahm's equations, regarded as a vector field on the moduli space of co-Higgs bundles on the projective line, as well as in his study \cite{hitchinloci} of singular fibres of the ordinary Hitchin system.
+Very recently, in the work of Alfaya and Oliveira \cite{alfaya}, these are studied in the context of a more general correspondence between $\Lambda$-modules and integrable Lie algebroid connections given by Tortella \cites{tortellathesis,tortella}.

+When the twisting vector bundle is a direct sum of two line bundles $V=L_1\oplus L_2$ with $L_1\otimes L_2=K_X$, these objects have been considered by Xie and Yonekura in \cite{xieyonekura}, where they propose the generalized Hitchin's equations as a BPS equation for a certain class of $\mathcal{N}=1$ supersymmetric gauge theories in four dimensions\footnote{The second author thanks Greg Moore for pointing out this work to him.}.
+Twisting by a rank two vector bundle appears also in the work of Hitchin \cite{hitchinnahm} on the Nahm equations, regarded as a vector field on the moduli space of co-Higgs bundles on the projective line, as well as in his study \cite{hitchinloci} of singular fibres of the ordinary Hitchin system.
 When $\det V=K_X$, the total space of $V$ is a noncompact Calabi--Yau threefold and our spectral description may be related to the study of Donaldson--Thomas invariants \cite{donaldsonthomas}.
-In fact, similar ideas have already been considered in the study of ADHM sheaves by Diaconescu and others \cites{diaconescu,diaconescuwallcrossing} .
-This is an aspect that we would like to explore in the future.
+In fact, similar ideas have already been introduced in the study of ADHM sheaves by Diaconescu and others \cites{diaconescu,diaconescuwallcrossing} .